Parcel2Go/tech-test-frontend-2024/README.md

 - ⚙️ Run `npm install` and `npm run dev`
 - 📓 Once you have finished create a PR for your branch

-> Project MUST be run on port 3000, otherwise the API doesn't work (due to CORS)
+> Project MUST be run on localhost and port 3000 (https://localhost:3000), otherwise the API doesn't work (due to CORS)

 ## TODO